Forms & Surveys

 Either of the 'Text input' options will allow you to create questions/prompts that need to be populated with a certain type of data.
 This comes in handy when asking for an email or phone number that needs to be in a certain format.
 When setting up the field, select the 'Field Options' and then choose what format the data needs to be in from the dropdown.

 Note: When adding a submit button to your form or survey, it should always be set to a "next step" action, even if this is the final step of your flow.
-Buttons with a "dismiss flow" action will essentially skip the flow, allow users to avoid required questions, and may not submit the answers at all.
+Buttons with a "dismiss flow" or “skip to next group” action will essentially skip the flow, allow users to avoid required questions, and may not submit the answers at all.
 For more on buttons in flows, check out Buttons in Flows.

 Viewing Form Responses

 You can view responses on a user basis by exporting a CSV from the analytics page in your dashboard, which can then be opened in Google Sheets, Excel or similar, or through an integration you've enabled.
+You can also view a list of your form responses (if collected via a web flow) directly within the flow's analytics page.
 Our documentation on viewing form and survey results is also a helpful resource.

 Appcues forms are easy to use for short surveys, but we recommend using another form builder for any more comprehensive surveys that you expect to receive a lot of data for.